Folk high school

 Despite similar names and somewhat similar goals, the institutions in Germany and Sweden are quite different from those in Denmark and Norway.
 Folk high schools in Germany and Sweden are in fact much closer to the institutions known as folkeuniversitet in Norway and Denmark, which provide adult education.
 However, unlike the folkeuniversitet, folk high schools in Sweden are not connected with a regular university.
-The Finnish adult education centers called työväenopisto and kansalaisopisto (Swedish: arbetarinstitut, literally 'workers' institute') are also part of the adult education tradition.
+The Finnish adult education centers called työväenopisto, kansanopisto and kansalaisopisto (Swedish: arbetarinstitut, literally 'workers' institute') are also part of the adult education tradition.
+Note that the Finnish kansanopisto and kansalaisopisto are completely distinct institutions and function very differently despite having similar names.

 Other countries have also been inspired by Grundtvig's concept of popular education.
 In Nigeria, the United States, and India, a few schools have been built upon Grundtvig's principles for education.